SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 be by human conscious willful design.
 My thought on that is always that what most people desire is a *fair* market, not a *free* market.
-Freedom implies all sorts of bad things, through fallacies of composition: everyone is free to stand up in the sets at a football game or the opera, but they don't, they constrain themselves for the 'greater good.'
-The greater good, and hence the constraint, is really more freedom* not less, because we are now talking about different qualities of freedom.
+Freedom implies all sorts of bad things, through fallacies of composition: everyone is free to stand up in the seats at a football game or the opera, but they don't, they constrain themselves for the 'greater good.'
+The greater good, and hence the constraint, is really *more freedom* not less, because we are now talking about different qualities of freedom.
 All freedoms are not equal in quality.
 Freedom absolutists are knuckleheads, to use a technical term.))

+People will bitch and moan at us: "yeah, but *who* gets to say what counts as quality freedom?"
+The ideal answer is always the demos.
+The current realpolitk answer is the oligarchs.
+The point is, it is encumbent upon the collective demos to crack the realpolitik and corral governments towards the ideal, and do so by claiming back their government from the oligarchs.
+The oligarchs do have ownership claims on today's governments, but that is an unjust claim.
+All people must act to destroy that illegitimate claim.
+Understanding MMT gives people a clear understanding how --- the oligarchs do not control the monetary system, the government does.
+The demos must therefore reclaim their government, it does not rightfully belong to the oligarchs.

 ### The second veil